 Once you have all the answers to these questions, then you can proceed with writing the project plan.

-The next step is to make a list of all deliverables, the description of each activity, and the corresponding delivery date.
+The next step of how to plan a project is to make a list of all deliverables, the description of each activity, and the corresponding delivery date.
 For this purpose, you may use the Gantt Chart.
 Break down major activities into smaller tasks.
 Breaking down the project into smaller and more manageable deliverables will facilitate the allocation of resources to different parts of the project while at the same time maximizing the skills of team members.
 Keep in mind that more than the schedule, your ultimate objective is for all team members to have a clear understanding of the tasks that make up the project.

 Identify the milestones by dividing the project into simpler and more achievable segments.
 Treat each milestone as a separate project, just ensure that they are closely tied to the project timeline, the tasks, and the goal.
 Include in your timeline specific points by which to generate a status report for all ongoing activities.
 This will help you measure the progress of the project and adjust the timeline as needed.